mbaumer/us_hep_funding/docs/_states/MS.md

 ### Committees
 Steven Palazzo is the #27 Republican on the House Committee on Appropriations

+Steven Palazzo is the #6 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016